 Back to articles

-Natural gas heating’s performance, speed and comfort are far superior when compared to electric split systems and oil heaters.
-Which makes gas the natural choice for warming your home this winter.
+When choosing heating for your home, consider factors like room size, your local climate, and your property's characteristics.
+Natural gas heating offers immediate heat response and allows you to control temperatures precisely in different areas of your home for winter comfort.
 To help you work out what’s best for your place, we spoke to heating expert Brent Vrdoljak of leading gas heating retailer Rinnai.
 With his help, we put together this handy guide with everything you need to know about buying a natural gas heater.

 Heating types